someodd/someodd.github.io/_posts/2024-03-31-irc-server.md

 now `pkill znc` and `znc`.

 now when i checked global modules, playback was set. `clientbuffer` seems to only show up in editnetwork.

+It may be very handy to use the ClientBuffer module.
+In which case you can set an identifier either way:

+* `username@identifier/network:password` as the password and your username as the username
+* `username@identifier/network` as the username, and your password as the password

 ### tor